aursalan/inventrom/README.md

-# My First Website 'Inventrom'
+# Inventrom: My First Website

 This project is a simple, static website built entirely with **HTML** and **CSS**.
 It is designed to showcase the fundamentals of web development, including structuring content with HTML and styling it with CSS.
 The website features a clean, multi-section layout and visually appealing design elements, making it a great starting point for beginners.